WaylonWalker/waylonwalkerv2/src/pages/blog/testproject-io-py-actions.md

 def test_repos_loaded(slow_driver):
     """
-    Test that the each repo-name exists as a title in one of the repo cards.
+    Test that each repo-name exists as a title in one of the repo cards.

     On waylonwalker.com repo cards have a title with a class of "repo-name"
     """